GD Project · Environmental Well-being

 Mumbai is losing its lungs

 In cities like Mumbai, there has been a huge decline in green spaces due to urbanisation.
-The lack of green spaces also affects people's well-being — people are permanently surrounded by crowds and pollution, with barely any access to nature.
+People are permanently surrounded by crowds and pollution, with barely any access to nature.

 "Green spaces are not a luxury — they are a fundamental component of healthy urban living.
 Their absence creates measurable harm to mental and physical health."